smahajan07/advanced-lane-detection/readme.md

 The source code is in modern C++ and please raise an issue or request a PR if you wish to add features, recommend changes or report a bug.
 The build system used is Cmake in order to facilitate cross platform builds.
 The project also uses the OpenCV library as a dependency, so make sure it is installed before running the project and if not, please follow the provided instructions to do so.

+## _[New] Google Mock Test_

+Google Mock is a framework that let's us create a mock class using macros.
+It can help you derive better designs of your system and write better tests.

+So for experimental purpose, the class structure used in this repository is modified and now we have a base class called ``` preProcess``` and a derived class called ```lanedetector```.
+So now a mock class was created for the base class and a google mock test was written to test this interface.

+Updated UML diagram have been added in the UML directory.
+Instruction to run the tests can be found below.

 ## Installation

 * Build and run demo and unit tests (Only if OpenCV is installed, else install OpenCV first by following the steps to install OpenCV)